huggingface/diffusers/docs/source/en/optimization/xdit.md

 pip install xfuser
 ```

-Here's an example of using xDiT to accelerate the inference of a diffusers model:
+Here's an example of using xDiT to accelerate inference of a Diffusers model.

 ```diff
  import torch